Pitino rises from ashes of scandal for rebirth at Iona

 “Maybe some guys haven’t believed in themselves before,” Gist said.
 “For him to take a chance on them and be around him, it built up their confidence.”

-That matchup has a familiar feel for Pitino: Providence knocked off Alabama in the first round of the 1987 tournament.
+That matchup has a familiar feel for Pitino: Providence knocked off Alabama in a regional semifinal in the 1987 tournament.

 Can Pitino do it again?